 - It’s also never too early to start your twin registry!

-Hope this helps you out!
+Hope this helps you out as you continue your twin pregnancy journey through week 10 to week 12!
 Please feel free to reach out with any questions, and be sure to check out my other twin pregnancy week by week guides!

 Twin Pregnancy Weekly Updates